poeticlama/PALTUS/content/docs/2025/PALTUS/week3.md

 ## Demonstration of the working MVP.

-Link to the Google Drive with a video of a demo: [Demo](сюда ссылку)
+Link to the Google Drive with a video of a demo: [Google Drive](https://drive.google.com/file/d/1U965BjmcHg4k0Sn7m1Pr5RkGVyV-7cxI/view?usp=sharing) or [YouTube](https://youtu.be/WMYTLf23UPk)

 ## ML